 “Authenticity is about being true to who you are.” – Michael Jordan

-9 ways to connect to your authentic self.
+9 ways to be your authentic self.

 In order to become more authentic, you need to connect with yourself on a deeper level by being honest with yourself and being more proactive.
 The following is a list of 9 ways to connect to your authentic self.

-1. Become aware.
+1. Become self-aware.

 Awareness is being in the present moment and also being in tune with your personal world; or your thoughts, feelings, core values, beliefs, likes, and dislikes.